61 Introduction to Advanced Computational Methods

 Along with the boundary layer equations is the concept of a displacement thickness, , which is defined as

-This quantity allows the shape of the surface to be displaced away from the original surface by to yield the same flow rate as in the viscous flow with the boundary layer present.
-This is the same as saying that the outer inviscid flow about the body can be obtained by solving the equations about a new shape obtained by adding the displacement thickness to the body’s actual shape.
-This approach is an example of a so-called weak interaction method.
-Although still an approximation, this approach yields more representative flow solutions than if the viscous effects were not included.
+This quantity allows the shape of the surface to be displaced away from the original surface by , yielding the same flow rate as in the viscous flow with the boundary layer present.
+This is equivalent to saying that the outer inviscid flow around the body can be obtained by solving the equations for a new shape obtained by adding the displacement thickness to the body’s actual shape.
+This approach exemplifies a so-called weak-interaction method.
+Although still an approximation, this approach yields more representative flow solutions than those obtained without including viscous effects.

-The shear stress on the surface may also be required to estimate the viscous drag.
-This quantity can be obtained from an integrated form of the boundary layer equations, called the momentum integral equation, usually attributed to von K\'{a}rm\'{a}n.
+The surface shear stress may also be required to estimate the viscous drag.
+This quantity can be obtained from the integral form of the boundary-layer equations, known as the momentum integral equation, usually attributed to von K\'{a}rm\'{a}n.
 In this case, the governing equation is

-This equation is very general because there is no assumption about the relationship between and the velocity gradient, so it will apply to both laminar or turbulent boundary layer flows.
-The process is completed by choosing a suitable form for the velocity profile across the boundary layer, which allows the momentum integral equation to be solved to find the key variables describing the properties of the layer, i.e., the values of , , , and .
-While in some cases, solutions to the momentum integral equation can be found in closed form, in most cases, numerical solutions are usually obtained.
+This equation is general because it makes no assumptions about the relationship between and the velocity gradient, and thus applies to both laminar and turbulent boundary-layer flows.
+The process is completed by choosing a suitable form for the velocity profile across the boundary layer, which allows the momentum integral equation to be solved to find the key variables describing the properties of the layer, i.e., the values of

 Potential Flow Equations

-A further simplification to the governing equations of the flow can be achieved by assuming that the flow is irrotational, i.e., the condition of irrotationality being .
+A further simplification of the governing equations of the flow can be achieved by assuming irrotationality, i.e., .
 The irrotationality condition is a good assumption for external flows away from surfaces.
-In this case, the velocity field can be expressed as a gradient of a potential function, , such that
+In this case, the velocity field can be expressed as a gradient of a potential function,

-In potential flow theory, a fluid is considered inviscid and irrotational.
+In potential flow theory, a fluid is assumed to be inviscid and irrotational.
 However, irrotationality does not imply the absence of viscosity.
 The potential equations can be expressed in many ways, but one form commonly used to model compressible flows is

 where .
-This form of the potential equation is usually called the full-potential equation because no terms have been neglected in its derivation from the Euler equation.
-For many flow problems, all the terms will be important if the characteristic nonlinear variation of the flow properties with Mach number is to be represented properly.
-However, other assumptions are possible.
+This form of the potential equation is usually called the full-potential equation because it retains the nonlinear terms that arise in compressible potential-flow theory.
+It is still based on important assumptions, especially inviscid, irrotational, and usually isentropic flow, so it is not equivalent to solving the full Euler equations.
+For many flow problems, these nonlinear terms are important if the characteristic variation of the flow properties with Mach number is to be represented properly.
+However, other simplifications are possible.

 If small disturbances can be assumed, some terms are of higher order and can be neglected.
 In this regard, the transonic small disturbance (TSD) equations are a subset of the full potential equations and can be written in the form